Everything You Need to Know About Paris’ 1st and 2nd Arrondissements

 WHERE TO STAY

 The Hoxton is a wonderful 4-star hotel that I have personally stayed at and highly recommend.
 Since it is in the 2nd Arrondissement it is very centrally located and is beautiful beyond words.
 Last time I visited Paris I booked two nights here and ended up liking it so much that I extended to four.
+Click here to see the latest prices.

 Hotel Le Meurice is a very highly recommended 5-star luxury hotel on popular Rue de Rivoli.
 It’s location next to the Louvre and across from the Jardin des Tuileries make it as central as possible in Paris!
+Click here to see the latest prices.

 Ritz Paris is another 5-star hotel in the 1st Arr.
-Its location in Place Vendome make it slightly more appealing than the Hotel Le Meurice, in my opinion :)
+Its location in Place Vendome make it slightly more appealing than the Hotel Le Meurice, in my opinion :) Click here to see the latest prices.

 WHERE TO EAT + DRINK